 Misaligned latches

 Pickets come in a range of wood types and styles and range in price from $1 to $10 each.
 You should replace pickets when they warp or break.
 New units will need staining or painting to match the original fence and increase longevity.
-A standard picket is 6 feet high and about 6 inches wide.
+A standard picket is 6 feet tall and 6 inches wide.

 Wood Type | Estimate |